shubham-execideas/youuBlog/src/terms/Terms and Conditions.md

 ### **Contacting us**

-If you would like to contact us to understand more about this Policy or wish to contact us concerning any matter relating to it, you may send an email to support@soberpeer.com
+If you would like to contact us to understand more about this Policy or wish to contact us concerning any matter relating to it, you may send an email to inquiry@youu.com

 This document was last updated on March 29, 2020

 ### **Cookie policy**

-This cookie policy ("Policy") describes what cookies are and how YOUU, LLC ("YOUU, LLC", "we", "us" or "our") uses them on the provider.soberpeer.comwebsite and any of its products or services (collectively, "Website" or "Services").
+This cookie policy ("Policy") describes what cookies are and how YOUU, LLC ("YOUU, LLC", "we", "us" or "our") uses them on the provider.soberpeer.com website and any of its products or services (collectively, "Website" or "Services").

 You should read this Policy so you can understand what type of cookies we use, the information we collect using cookies and how that information is used.
 It also describes the choices available to you regarding accepting or declining the use of cookies.
 For further information on how we use, store and keep your personal data secure, see our \[Privacy Policy](http://www.soberpeer.com/privacy).